 2017 was a big year, but also a difficult and strange one. this time last year i was sincerely hoping were poised for a big move, and were. we. ever! in some ways it’s been better than i would have dared to hope for 365 days ago, and in others it has been way harder than expected. i think that’s the nature of transitional periods of your life - growth, change and good things take some metamorphosis outside of your comfort zone to accomplish.

-to that end, i’m so proud to be able to say that we haven’t shied away from the idea of change. by throwing ourselves into the unknown we have allowed 2017 to bring us new adventures, new friends, a new community, a contract on our first home, and a new job for j. we created a big break for ourselves and when the difficult moment came to sever ties with what was comfortable and familiar to move ahead - we did it.
+to that end, i’m so proud to be able to say that we haven’t shied away from the idea of change. we allowed 2017 to bring us new adventures, new friends, a new community, a contract on our first home, and a new job for j. we created a big break for ourselves and when the difficult moment came to sever ties with what was comfortable and familiar to move ahead - we did it.

-as a result, a few days ago I found myself wandering down the main drag of little norway, into a gorgeous locally owned shop filled with the sweetest books, home decor and baking supplies you could imagine. i picked up a few items before heading to a solo lunch to read my newly acquired cookbook. i felt very safe and at ease, and it hit me during this little jaunt out that i feel i’m living the life i’ve worked for since...well, forever. and that is so huge! for all the change that immersed 2017, the year has also brought a definite sense of peace and accomplishment. that's not to say it was devoid of challenges - we left some amazing friends and a state we both loved to start our lives over somewhere we didn't know anyone (again), j was in a car crash, we suffered the loss of our first dog, and have been enduring construction complications and the timeline of our first home, which has also affected our ability to plan vacations. we've been learning what it's like to live in a totally different climate, adjust to a new and different pace of life, and a chunk of we know has been turned on its ear. but despite the hills and valleys, i'm so pleased with our progress and feel that we're ending our year in a much better place than where we began it.
+as a result, a few days ago I found myself wandering down the main drag of little norway, into a gorgeous locally owned shop filled with the sweetest books, home decor and baking supplies you could imagine. i picked up a few items before heading to a solo lunch to read my newly acquired cookbook, which is just about a perfect afternoon for me. so for all the change that immersed 2017, the year has also brought a definite sense of peace and accomplishment. that's not to say it was devoid of challenges - we left some amazing friends and a state we both loved to start our lives over somewhere we didn't know anyone (again), j was in a car crash, we suffered the loss of our first dog, and have been enduring construction complications and the timeline of our first home, which has also affected our ability to plan vacations. we've been learning what it's like to live in a totally different climate, adjust to a new and different pace of life, and a chunk of we know has been turned on its ear. but despite the hills and valleys, i'm so pleased with our progress and feel that we're ending our year in a much better place than where we began it.

 as someone who is perpetually projecting, planning, hustling, climbing and reaching at goals it’s a little disconcerting to find myself at somewhat of a finish line. so much so that i keep turning over different aspects of my life almost to be certain everything is as i think it should be. i've always maintained a baseline of contentedness and happiness, but there have also been some big "adult life" goals on the horizon that i've been working towards since graduating from college. the success in all these arenas at once brings me to a totally new (and best!) type of challenge- to just relax and enjoy it. and maybe derive some even bigger dreams.